 Retention & Progression

 Once admitted into the program, the student must meet defined criteria to claim the provisional seat reserved in the Indiana University School of Medicine.
 Those criteria are as follows:

 Students may major in any field but must complete specified courses for this program and application to medical school.
+You can find more details about the B/MD in our scholarship guidelines.
 If a student fails to meet the above requirements, they will not be allowed to matriculate directly into the Indiana University School of Medicine.
 The student may seek admission to the School of Medicine through normal pathways, including the interview.

 Each B/MD student will have funding available for undergraduate research projects.

 If a student fails to maintain the required GPA, they will be dismissed from the program and their level of scholarship will drop back to the level of the departmental scholarship awarded upon application as a freshman at the University of Southern Indiana (assuming the student meets the minimum grade point average requirements for that scholarship).

 The USI B/MD coordinator will advise the students with aid from the B/MD advisory committee.

 Dr. Lexis Will '18

 "I will forever be grateful for my time spent at USI as a BMD scholar.
 I felt so prepared to enter medical school thanks to the guidance and education from faculty, as well as the camaraderie and support from my fellow pre-medicine and BMD peers.
 The BMD scholarship helped streamline the process, and definitely lifted the financial burden associated with the educational commitment required to become a physician.
 I would absolutely recommend USI for anyone interested in pursuing a career in medicine."